fabrigeas/CCEAP/documentation.md

 			- Microsoft Console Debugger (when compiled from source code).
 			- Clang.
 		Due to these features, it became intuitive to choose it as the development tool.

+	- Design decisions
+		- Initially, the CCEAP-UI tool was written in java programming language.
+Java has been choosen over the variety of other languages because
+			- it is the most portable language, the system architecture only requires a JVM (Java virtual machine) running in backgound
+			- the JVM, JavaC (java compiler) are relatively easy and simple to install
+			- Java code(source code) is compiled by the java compiler  independent from the system architecture to produce platform-neutral Java bytecode targeting the Java Virtual Machine, that will take these bytecodes(Java.class files) to produce Machine code to be ran by the architecture.
 		- javac JRE
 		- java  JDK
 		- Eclipse